Paper forms are also available at the Circulation Desk.

 Only legally owned, authorized, licensed, and/or commercially bought copies of films, broadcasts, performance, or audio will be placed on reserve.
 The original videos, CDs, or DVDs must be owned by the instructor, department or college in order to be placed on reserve.
 The Library reserves the right to refuse for reserve any program for which the legality of the recording is in question.

 Items are removed from reserve at the end of each semester, unless the faculty member is teaching the same course in the immediately following semester.
-The material will either be returned via campus mail or held for your pick-up at the Circulation Desk, depending on what you indicated on the Reserve Request Form.
+The material will be returned via campus mail unless you contact the Circulation Desk and arrange to pick up your personal copies.
 Library owned material will be returned to the stacks.
+Send emails requests to CourseReserves@cnu.edu.